Running the PipelineRun

 • The author of the pull request has permissions to push to branches inside the repository.

-• The author who initiated the pull request is identified in an OWNERS file found in the main directory of the branch that is set as the default branch on GitHub or your other service provider.
+• The author who initiated the pull request is identified in an OWNERS files found in the main directory of the branch that is set as the default branch on GitHub or your other service provider.

 For instance, if the approvers section of your OWNERS file in the main or master branch of your repository appears as follows: